Aviation - London (Bar)

 Good at both commercial litigation and arbitration in the insurance market, she is praised by peers for her assertive advocacy.

-Expertise: "Bright, tenacious and happy to accommodate the client’s needs."
+Strengths: "Bright, tenacious and happy to accommodate the client’s needs."
 "A fearsome advocate with a first-rate intellect."

 Recent work: Acted on behalf of Malaysia Airlines in a case concerning negligent medical treatment aboard one of its aircraft.